xinzheli1217/learning-to-self-train/README.md

 ```

 ### Hyperparameters and Options
 There are some main hyperparameters used in the experiments, you can edit them in the `exp_train.py` and the `exp_test.py` file for meta-train and meta-test phase respectively.
+There are two kinds of hyperparameters: (1) common hyperparameters that shared with meta-train and meta-test, (2) test-specific hyperparameters that used for recurrent self-training process in meta-test.
-* Common hyperparameters (same for the two files):
+* Common hyperparameters (shared with the two files):
   - `way_num` number of classes
   - `shot_num` number of examples per class
   - `dataset` dataset used in the experiment (miniImagenet or tieredImagenet)